r-anime/misato/SECURITY.md

 ## Reporting a Vulnerability

-Report vulnerabilities to <georgej1088+dmbsec@gmail.com>.
+Report vulnerabilities to <security+ranime@eritbh.me>.
 Expect a response within three days.
 Please do not use Github issues to report security problems, and please attempt to report a vulnerability before disclosing it publicly.
 We don't have a hard policy for disclosure/response timeline, but will do our best